DevOyinda/DevOps-Capstone-Projects/capstone_proj_3/Readme.md

 ## The objective of this project is to create a Bash script that generates a multiplication table for a number entered by the user.
 ## In this project I practiced using loops (C-style and list loop forms), applied conditional logics and handling user inputs in Bash scripting.

 ## Project Decsription: My script should prompt a user to enter a number and then ask if they prefer to see a full multiplication table from 1 to 10 or a partial table within a specified range.
-Based on the user's choive, the script will display the corresponding multiplication table.
+Based on the user's choice, the script will display the corresponding multiplication table.

 ### STEP 1: Creating a .sh file